telliott99/MySwift/chapter1.rst

     Hello Swift world
     >

-Some other options are to run swift as an "interpreter" by just doing ``xcrun swift`` and then try out some code, or place this as the first line in your code ``#! /usr/bin/xcrun swift``, and then make the file executable before running it:
+Some other options are to run swift as an "interpreter" by just doing ``xcrun swift`` and then try out some code, or to place this as the first line in your code ``#! /usr/bin/xcrun swift``.
+Make the file executable before running it:

 .. sourcecode:: bash